SpicyChickenDoang/node-js-mongodb/README.md

-# node-js-mongodb
+# nodejs-mongodb-jwt
-RestAPI using nodeJS, express, bcrypt.
+# API using nodeJS, express, bcrypt.
 Using MongoDB as the database and JWT for authorization

-$ npm install to install all dependencies
+$ npm install
+to install all dependencies

 npm install dotenv and add .env add the root folder of your project and then copy the 'DB_CONNECTION' into your .env file and use your own credentials